 Scout the self-injection toolkit

-The Problem Self-injection treatments for chronic diagnoses are managed independently in the home by those seeking care.
-But these treatments lack the resources and guidance necessary for people to be independent, safe, and healthy.
+Self-injection medical therapies are managed independently in the home by those seeking care.
+But these therapies lack the responsiveness, organization, and guidance necessary for people to be independent, safe, and capable.

-The Solution Scout responds to pain points within home healthcare and the healthcare industry, and creates a future of self-injection treatments that is empathetic, supportive, and fit for the home.
+Scout responds to pain points within healthcare that happens in the home, and creates a future of self-injection therapies that is empathetic, supportive, and fit for the home.

-For one year I had struggled with my own self-injection treatment.
+For one year I had struggled with my own self-injection therapy process.

 What is the future of home healthcare?